Agiled

 The Power-Up cost trap

-Trello's "unlimited Power-Ups" marketing suggests free extensibility — but the reality is different.
-Power-Ups are integrations with third-party services, many of which require their own paid subscriptions:
+Trello's "unlimited Power-Ups" marketing suggests free extensibility, but Power-Ups are integrations with third-party services that require their own paid subscriptions:

 Agiled includes CRM, time tracking, reporting, invoicing, and file management natively at $60/month for 10 users.
 No Power-Up subscriptions needed.